andrea-gutierrez/andrea-gutierrez/README.md

 I'm an experienced Software Engineer with a background in different industries such as Frontend Development, Backend Development, Hardware designing and IoT.
 I have over 6 years of hands-on experience combining hardware and software engineering, building robust solutions that bridge the gap between technology and real-world applications.
 My passion lies in creating intuitive user interfaces and scalable backend systems.

-* 💻 I specialize in JavaScript, TypeScript, React, Next.js, Node.js, and GraphQL.
+* 💻 I specialize in JavaScript, TypeScript, Node.js, Python and C++.
 * 🔧 I also have strong expertise in Embedded Systems, IoT Development, and Flutter.
 * 🌍 Based in Perth, Australia.